Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 7-3 in its last 10 contests, with a 7-3 record against the spread in that span.
+- Miami has gone 6-4 over its last 10 contests, with a 6-4 record against the spread during that span.

-- The Heat have gone over the total in six of their past 10 outings.
+- Six of the Heat's past 10 outings have hit the over.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.